At Darras Hall Primary School we have adopted the World Health Organisation definition of mental health.

 What we do

 We aim to give all pupils the skills, knowledge and understanding to keep themselves and others physically and mentally healthy and safe.
-These skills are taught as part of our PSHE curriculum, through age appropriate discussions.
+These skills are taught using age appropriate discussions as part of our personal development programme and PSHE curriculum.

 We encourage children to talk about feelings and emotions, to know that all feelings are okay and that there are no good or bad feelings.
 We also aim to give pupils the confidence to seek help, as needed, for themselves or others.

-We encourage all children to take part in the 5 ways to wellbeing which are a set of evidence-based public mental health messages aimed at improving the mental health and wellbeing of the whole population.
+We encourage all children to take part in the 'five ways to wellbeing' which are a set of evidence-based public mental health messages aimed at improving the mental health and wellbeing of the whole population.

 We have a school counsellor in school on Tuesdays and Thursdays who supports children experiencing mental health difficulties.
 She works closely with staff and parents to make sure that those children receive the very best support.

 If you feel that you need extra support with your child's mental health and wellbeing then please contact your child's class teacher, Mrs L Cave (mental health first aider) or Mrs T Pritchard (wellbeing lead).